strangedev/styled-components-theming/README.md

 ### Add the `GlobalThemeProvider` to your application

-In the example above, you can see that `createGlobalThemeProvider` returns a React component `GlobalThemeProvider`.
+In the example above, you can see that `createGlobalTheme` returns a React component `GlobalThemeProvider`.
 You need to add this context provider to your application somewhere high up in the tree.
 All components using local themes must be below it.